haydentamch/epub-translator/README.md

 If a translation is slow, try a faster OpenRouter model or select fewer chapters.

 If an export does not appear in Apple Books as a separate book, export both versions from the app again.
 The app writes separate EPUB metadata for bilingual and translated-only files.

+## Legal & Copyright Considerations
+⚠ Users must ensure they have legal rights to translate and modify EPUB files.
+Some books may be protected under copyright law, and unauthorized translation/distribution may violate regulations.
+This software is provided for legal and ethical use only.